Israeli strikes across Gaza kill dozens of Palestinians, even in largely emptied north - The Boston Globe

-DEIR AL-BALAH, Gaza Strip (AP) — Israeli forces bombarded cities, towns and refugee camps across Gaza overnight and into Thursday, killing dozens of people in an air and ground offensive against Hamas that has widened to most of the territory and forced thousands more to flee from homes and shelters.
+DEIR AL-BALAH, Gaza Strip — Israeli forces bombarded cities, towns, and refugee camps across Gaza on Thursday, killing dozens of people in a widening air and ground offensive against Hamas that has forced thousands more to flee from homes and shelters in recent days.

-The war has already killed over 20,000 Palestinians and driven around 85% of the population of 2.3 million from their homes.
-Much of northern Gaza has been leveled, largely depopulated and isolated from the rest of the territory for weeks.
-Many fear a similar fate awaits the south.
+The war has already killed over 20,000 Palestinians and driven around 85 percent of the population of 2.3 million from their homes.
+Much of northern Gaza has been leveled, and it has been largely depopulated and isolated from the rest of the territory for weeks.
+Many fear a similar fate awaits the south as Israel expands its offensive to most of the tiny enclave.

 Israel has vowed to dismantle Hamas — which is still putting up stiff resistance, even in the north — and bring back more than 100 hostages still held by the militants after their Oct.
 7 attack into southern Israel, in which some 1,200 people, mostly civilians, were killed.